 It is a common misperception that investments in sustainable solutions exceed the cost of traditional urban planning.
 In Denmark, we already have substantial proof that this is hardly the case.
 On the contrary, the implementation of green urban solutions offers strong business cases with short payback times and high return on investment.
 For instance, by investing largely in both modernising and updating existing infrastructure and in developing new infrastructure, services and technologies, Denmark has managed to decouple the emission in the transportation sector from increased demand for transportation.

 Creating a liveable city means taking a holistic approach through public-private partnerships and cross-sector collaboration, enabling smart, urban solutions that not only make cities prosperous but also healthy, safe and attractive places to live in.
 Danish cities, both big and small, have applied unique public-private partnership models for solving many of their challenges related to climate adaptation, energy efficiency, mobility and liveability.

 Denmark has for many years been a frontrunner within urban mobility planning.
 We hold a strong tradition for people from all layers of society to bike and it has become an integral part of the Danish story.
-In fact, more than 50 per cent of the people who live and work in Copenhagen commute by bike every day.
+In fact, cycling accounts for 42% of all trips to work and study in Copenhagen.
 The Danish companies and municipalities, therefore, have the perfect conditions for testing and developing state of the art solutions for bicycle infrastructure.

 You should consider reading